-In episode 2 of “The Faces of OSM Aviation Academy”, you will be introduced to our flight academy’s Safety Manager, Niclas Eriksson, talking about the importance of having a high-quality safety culture where the importance of encouraging people to provide reports is a top priority.
+In episode 2 of “The Faces of OSM Aviation Academy”, you will be introduced to our flight academy’s Safety Manager, Niclas Eriksson, talking about the importance of having a high-quality safety culture at a flight school and where the importance of encouraging people to provide reports is a top priority.

-Niclas started his flying career as a student at OSMAA in 2008 and after his education he decided to join the Swedish military which he was only planning on staying in for three months, but little did he know it ended up in being 4 year.
+Niclas started his flying career as a student at OSMAA in 2008 and after his education, he decided to join the Swedish military which he was only planning on staying in for three months, but little did he know it ended up in being 4 years.

 “They have a way of keeping you in the military longer than what you have planned.
 You gain a lot of good experience and learn a lot about yourself and how to approach certain things in life.
 Many of these things have shaped the person I am today and helped me in my aviation career.”

 Niclas together with Flight Instructor Jesper on a ferry flight to Canada

 After working as an air assault soldier for four years in Karlsborg, Niclas felt like it was time to head back to aviation and became a Flight Instructor at OSM Aviation Academy.
 He started as a Class Head Teacher, then moved up to becoming Chief Theory Knowledge Instructor for a year before entering his present position as Safety Manager.

 The role of a Safety Manager in aviation

 “First of all, I manage the safety management system… and now you may wonder what that is... well, a safety management system (or SMS for short) is a systematic approach on how we monitor the safety level of the company but also how we identify risk and hazards that we are exposed to so that we can mitigate them to an acceptable level”